archydragon/sublime-erlyman/README.md

 sublime-erlyman
 ===============

-Erlang manual pages navigation plugin for Sublime Text.
+Erlang manual pages navigation plugin for Sublime Text, currently in beta.

+Works only on Linux and MacOSX due to official Erlang ``-man`` key limitation.

 Should be installed to ``Packages/Erlyman`` directory inside your ST config directory (e.g. ``~/.config/sublimt-text-2`` in Linux by default).